RamlyBurger/FoodHunter/docs/reports/STUDENT_1_REPORT_Section_3.md

 /**
  * Strategy Pattern - Authentication Strategy Interface
- * Student 1: User & Authentication Module
+ * Ng Wayne Xiang: User & Authentication Module
  *
  * This interface defines the contract for different authentication strategies.
  * Each strategy implements a different way to authenticate users.